Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 The section provides details, such as:

 - Fleet server hosts in your deployment
+- Configured outputs
-- Configured outputs (specifies where data will be sent; this should include Elasticseach for the Fleet server and Logstash for Elastic Agent)
+  - specifies where data will be sent
+  - this should include Elasticseach for the Fleet server and Logstash for Elastic Agent
-- Method in which agent binaries will be downloaded (this will be a a local artifact repository if running an airgapped deployment)
+- Method in which agent binaries will be downloaded
+  - this will be a a local artifact repository if running an airgapped deployment)

 .. note::